kinecosystem/kin-website-docs/docs/unity/sdk.md

 ---
-id: unity-sdk
+id: sdk
 title: Kin SDK for Unity
 ---

 Kin SDK for Unity is responsible for providing access to the Kin native SDKs for managing Kin balance and transactions.

 ## Android Setup